BilalsGituation/BilalsGituation/README.md

 ## Bilal Asser - BilalsGituation

-💬 Ask me about arranging a project or personalised training and support in programming and biological, statistical and computational aspects of NGS Bioinformatics and Machine Learning.
+💬 Ask me about arranging a project or personalised training and support in programming, NGS Bioinformatics, or Machine Learning.

 - 📫 You can reach me at [asserbbioinfoprojects@gmail.com](mailto:asserbbioinfoprojects@gmail.com)